Our Guide to the Alberta Health Services

 How do I change my name on my Alberta health care card?

-Once you have completed the form, you can take it to an authorized registry agent office or you can mail the form to:
+Once you have completed the form, you can take it to an authorised registry agent office or you can mail the form to:

 Alberta Health